JGoutin/airfs/docs/api_storage_s3.rst

 Automatic mount
 ~~~~~~~~~~~~~~~

-It is not required to mount S3 explicitly When using pycosio on a host
+It is not required to mount S3 explicitly when using pycosio on a host
 configured to handle AWS S3 access (Through IAM policy, configuration
 files, environment variables, ...).

 In this case, mounting is done transparently on the first call of a Pycosio
-function on a S3 object and no configuration or extra steps are required:
+function on an S3 object and no configuration or extra steps are required:

 .. code-block:: python